-4.g.
-Martin Buber and the Semitic revival of Judaism
+4.7 Martin Buber and the Semitic Revival of Judaism

-In 1941, Buber delivered a lecture called “הומניות עברית-Humaniut Ivrit” [Hebrew Humanism], in which he described the pillars of a renewed Judaism based on Biblical ethical monotheism, which he provocatively placed as opposed to the Jewish nationalism prevalent in the Zionist movement.
-Since this lecture was given in Hebrew and does not appear in Werke (1962), the compilation of Buber’s works to which Dussel refers in El humanismo semita, it is not likely that Dussel had known it.
-However, that lecture is based on a previous lecture Buber gave in October 1933 at the Frankfurt Lehrhaus the title “Biblischer Humanismus,” which does appear in that .compilation.
-Although Dussel does not explicitly mention this text, it is evident that he had read it, Buber’ssince not only the title of his book notably echoes the title of Buber’s lecture, but also its content.
-In this lecture Buber speaks of the renaissance of the Hebrew humanistic spirit, which is connected to the Bible and to the Land of Israel.
+In 1941, Buber delivered a lecture entitled “Hebrew Humanism” (“הומניות עברית;Humaniut Ivrit], in which he described the pillars of a renewed Judaism based on Biblical ethical monotheism, which he provocatively positioned in opposition to Jewish nationalism as expressed in the Zionist movement.
+Since this lecture was given in Hebrew and does not appear in Werke (1962), the compilation of Buber’s works to which Dussel refers in El humanismo semita, it is not likely that Dussel knew of it.
+However, that lecture is based on a previous lecture Buber gave in October 1933 at the Frankfurt Lehrhaus entitled “Biblischer Humanismus,” which does appear in the Werke to which Dussel had access.
+Although Dussel does not explicitly mention this text, it is evident that he had read it, as both the title and the content of Buber’s book are echoed in Dussel’s title.
+In this lecture, Buber speaks of the renaissance of the Hebrew humanistic spirit, which is connected to the Bible and to the Land of Israel.
 However, Buber distinguishes between an historical and an existential approach to the past: “To be sure, a Hebrew man is not a biblical man.
 The ‘return’ that is meant here cannot mean a striving for the recurrence or continuation of something long past, but only a striving for its renewal in a genuinely contemporary manifestation.”

-In identifying and highlighting the theological and ethical contributions of the Biblical Hebrew culture to the world-system, Dussel pretended fostering a new Semitic Christianity which he hoped would bring to the revival and liberation of the Latin American peoples.
-This call for the renovation of man in the spirit of the ancient Semitic nucleus, strongly resembles Buber’s long-life attempts to bring to the revival of the contemporary western Jewry.
+In identifying and highlighting the theological and ethical contributions of Biblical Hebrew culture to the world-system, Dussel aspired to foster a new Semitic Christianity which he hoped would bring about the revival and liberation of the Latin American peoples.
+This call for the refashioning of man in the spirit of the ancient Semitic nucleus strongly resembles Buber’s lifelong attempts to affect a revival of contemporary Western Jewry.

-In 1909, Martin Buber was invited to give a series of lectures at the Zionist student association in Prague, the “Bar Kochba Union,” a group gathering young Jewish intellectuals, some of them would become later influential figures in Zionism, willing to reflect and understand the meaning of their Jewish identity in Western Europe at the beginning of the new century.
+In 1909, Martin Buber was invited to give a series of lectures at the Zionist student association in Prague, the “Bar Kochba Union,” a group of young Jewish intellectuals, some of whom would later become influential figures in the Zionist movement, interested in reflecting upon and trying to understand the meaning of their Jewish identity in Western Europe at the beginning of the new century.
 In these lectures, Buber called for a “sudden and immense” renaissance of Judaism.
-In the second of these lectures, titled “Das Judentum und die Menschheit,” (1910), Buber affirmed that the longing for unity is the the platform that gave birth to all the Jewish conceptual innovations:
+In the second of these lectures, entitled “Das Judentum und die Menschheit,” (1910), Buber affirmed that the longing for unity is the source from which developed all Jewish conceptual innovations:

 It is this striving for unity that has made the Jew creative.
 Striving to evolve unity out of the division of his I, he conceived the idea of the unitary God.
 Striving to evolve unity out of the division of the human community, he conceived the idea of universal justice.
 Striving to evolve unity out of the division of all living matter, he conceived the idea of universal love.
 Striving to evolve unity out of the division of the world, he created the Messianic ideal.